watchexec/watchexec/crates/events/README.md

 [docs]: https://docs.rs/watchexec-events
 [license]: ../../LICENSE

+Fundamentally, events in watchexec have three purposes:

+1. To trigger the launch, restart, or other interruption of a process;
+2. To be filtered upon according to whatever set of criteria is desired;
+3. To carry information about what caused the event, which may be provided to the process.

-This is particularly useful if you're building a tool that runs under Watchexec, and want to easily read its events (with `--emit-events-to=json-file` and `--emit-events-to=json-stdin`).
+Outside of Watchexec, this library is particularly useful if you're building a tool that runs under it, and want to easily read its events (with `--emit-events-to=json-file` and `--emit-events-to=json-stdin`).

 ```rust ,no_run
 use std::io::{stdin, Result};